codsen/codsen/packages/is-html-attribute-closing/README.md

 This program does not throw.
 It just returns `false`.

-If anything is wrong with the input arguments, program returns false.
+If anything is wrong with the input arguments, the program returns **false**.
 It never throws.
 That's because it's to be used inside other programs.
-Idea is, proper algorithms that will use this program will "care" only about truthy case: does the given quote pass as a closing-one.
+Idea is, proper algorithms that will use this program will "care" only about the truthy case: does the given quote pass as a closing-one.
 Crappy input arguments yields `false`, happy days, consuming algorithms continue whatever dodgy journeys they have been making.

-We don't throw.
+We don't throw errors in this program.

 **[⬆ back to top](#)**